billy0217/code-challenge/README.md

 # Code Challenge

-Use json hosted on the wev server to output a list of all the cats in alphabetical order under a heading of the gender of their owner.
+Use json hosted on the web server to output a list of all the cats in alphabetical order under the heading of the gender of their owner.

 ## Design